MehdiK/MaintainableUiTesting/readme.md

 ## Test Code Is Code!
 **Much like your actual code, you are going have to maintain your tests.
 So give them the same treatment. **

 What is it about tests that makes us think we can forego quality in them?
 If anything, a bad test suite in my opinion is a lot harder to maintain than bad code.
-I have had bad peices of working code in production for years which never broke and I never had to touch them.
+I have had bad pieces of working code in production for years which never broke and I never had to touch them.
 Sure it was ugly as hell but it worked and it didn't need change.
 The situation is not quite the same for bad tests though: because bad tests are going to break and fixing them is going to be hard.
 I cannot count the number of times I have seen developers avoid testing because they think writing tests is a huge waste of time because it takes too much time to maintain.

 **Test code is code**: <br />
 Do you apply [SRP](http://www.objectmentor.com/resources/articles/srp.pdf) on your code?
 Then you should apply it on your tests too.
 Is your code [DRY](http://c2.com/cgi/wiki?DontRepeatYourself)?
 Then DRY up your tests too.
 If you don't write good tests (UI or otherwise) you will waste a lot of time maintaining them.